GrinonBarrett/Taksidos/Core Rules/Creatures/Hurgyrn.md

 [Prcp] 11 (+3)
 [Empy] 7  (+2)

-**Languages**: Hurgyrn do not speak any languages, but can communicate in yips and screeches to each other.
+**Languages**: Hurgyrn do not speak any languages, but can communicate simple ideas in yips and screeches to each other.

 **Run Speed**: It may run up to 6 yards per move.